ysamardzhiev/SoftUni-Exercises/README.md

 # SoftUni-Exercises

-These are my exercises from the SoftUni Courses
+These are my exercises from the SoftUni courses